grycap/ec3/README.rst

 Notice that you need to change the local paths to the paths where you store the auth file, the templates folder and the .ec3/clusters folder.
 So, later on, when you need to destroy the cluster, you can type::

-   $ sudo docker run -v /tmp/.ec3/clusters:/root/.ec3/clusters grycap/ec3 destroy mycluster
+   $ sudo docker run -ti -v /tmp/.ec3/clusters:/root/.ec3/clusters grycap/ec3 destroy mycluster

 Additional information